 Sadly, the lithium-ion battery pack never came out.
 I was lucky enough to work with Inergy on that project in testing out the unit.
 The biggest issue was that for some reason when an external lithium-ion battery was connected the screen on the Kodiak would not read out properly.
 For example, the external battery pack would be connected to the Kodiak, and the screen would say it was drawing 500 watts of power when in reality it wasn’t drawing any power.
 This made it really hard to see power usage on items and get a real idea of how well everything was working.

-Hopefully, they will release the external lithium battery pack for the Apex in the near future.
+Hopefully, they will release the external lithium battery pack for the Apex in the near future that can work properly with it.
 For over three years they said there would be one for the Kodiak and it never came out.
 Hopefully, it doesn’t take that long.

 In the video above they recommend getting a gas generator for items that use more power which to me defeats the whole purpose of getting a solar generator at all.
-This is why I prefer stronger solar generators.
+This is why I prefer stronger solar generators such as the Titan.
 I’ll talk a bit more on those below.

 #2: Charge Controller – The Kodiak used PWM charge controllers and the Apex uses MPPT.
 MPPT charge controllers are far better than PWM but cost more and are heavier.
 An MPPT charge controller will get better power production out of the panels than a PWM charge controller.

 An MPPT charge controller is truly designed around making more power in non-ideal conditions which is great.
 A PWM charge controller which get much less power from the panels on cloudy days than an MPPT.

 #3: Weight – The third main difference is weight.
 The Kodiak was 20lbs and the Apex is 25lbs.
 The biggest reason for the bump in weight is the MPPT charge controller.
 This is a fair exchange.
 5lbs more for better charging is no sacrifice at all.